 With a total of seven towers along the rim of Mule Canyon, Cave Towers is the perfect family hike.
-Some towers are hardly recognizable, but one tower still has a large section of wall standing with a doorway intact.
+Some towers are slightly more than piles of rocks, but one tower still has a large section of wall standing with a doorway intact.
 These impressive Ancestral Puebloan sites are fragile remains perfect for historical exploration as well as viewing various structures in alcoves and overhangs in the canyon walls.
 Leashed dogs allowed on the trail.